Classification of Emergencies in the Operation Room

 - Ensure that the patient’s intravenous line is functional and correctly positioned.

-- Check functionality of anesthesia machine and adequacy of gases.
+- Check the functionality of the anesthesia machine and the adequacy of gasses.

-- Check availability of anesthesia agents, intravenous fluids, and cross-matched blood/plasma.
+- Check the availability of the anesthesia agents, intravenous fluids, and cross-matched blood/plasma.

 - Confirm that adequately functioning resuscitation equipment, laryngoscopes and vacuum suction are available in the OR.

-- Ensure that correct position of the patient is maintained during anesthesia as well as during the surgery and that the endotracheal tube is not displaced with any change of patient’s position.
+- Ensure that the correct position of the patient is maintained during anesthesia, as well as during the surgery and that the endotracheal tube is not displaced with any change of the patient’s position.